rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

     fn next(&mut self) -> Option<Self::Item> {
 ```

 This feels similar to generics.
-So why isn't the `Iterator` trait defined as
+So why isn’t the `Iterator` trait defined as
 shown in Listing 19-21?

 ```rust